 When replacing a lost tooth, patients can choose from a number of corrective options that look and feel completely natural.
 One of the the best options for replacing a tooth is a getting a permanently attached dental bridge.
 This popular treatment choice is easy and fast.
 It is usually only a two step procedure.
 There are some disadvantages of dental bridges that are important to mention when making a treatment decision.

 Dental bridges do what the name implies.
 They bridge the gap created by one or more missing teeth.
 A dental bridge is made of two or more crowns for the teeth on either side of the gap.
 Those teeth on opposite sides of the gap are referred to as anchor teeth or abutment teeth.
 The artificial teeth or pontics will replace the gap.
 Pontics can be manufactured from porcelain, gold, alloys, or an array of materials and metals.
 Dental bridges are supported by dental implants or natural teeth.

-The procedure used to place a tooth bridge in the mouth, is relatively pain-free and easy procedure.
+The procedure used to place a tooth bridge in the mouth, is relatively pain free and easy procedure.
 You will first be numbed and your teeth surrounding the gap will be filed.
 After the filing of those teeth, the crowns will be placed on them.
 Those crowns are now a support for the artificial tooth that will replace the gap.
 Finally, the artificial tooth usually made of porcelain, or another durable material, will be placed in the gap.
+There are very few disadvantages of dental bridges.
 Your new teeth will look, feel, and function like natural teeth.